Combined pill

 This is because doctors and nurses work under stringent guidelines when handling, treating, advising or attending to people under 16.
 The most they can do is try to encourage or convince you to tell your parents or caregivers, but you would not be forced to tell.

 • There are a few cases where a medical professional might disclose that information to someone else.
-In these kinds of cases, the professional has to be sure that you may be at risk of harm (either by someone or yourself), for example, abuse.
+In these kinds of issues, the professional has to be sure that you may be at risk of harm (either by someone or yourself), for example, abuse.
 For this to happen, the risk has to be significant.
 Usually, your doctor or nurse would discuss the risks and their intended actions with you before acting.